Movement-2016/Concierge/README.md

 ```bash
 npm run deploy
 ```
 N.B.
-This must be done after a `git push` If you commit something locally and don't push the deploy will fail.
+As of this writing changes deployed are NOT tied to this repo - this is a temporary situation.
+For now, *please* make sure to `git push` before deploying.

 ## License